mkerker/openshift-workshop/LATER. Quota.md

 as it is a bit of a trick so that Kubernetes doesn't accidentally try to apply two quotas to the same namespace.

-## Applying Quota to Projects
+## Step 2: Applying Quota to Projects

-At this point we have created our "demo" project, so let's apply the quota above to it.
-Still in a `root` terminal on your master:
+At this point we create a new project called `resouces` project, after that, let's apply the quota above to it.

-    oc create -f ~/training/content/quota.json -n demo
-    oc create -f https://raw.githubusercontent.com/mkerker/traning/master/training/content/quota.json -n demo
+    $  oc create -f quota.json

 If you want to see that it was created:

-    oc get -n demo quota
+    $ oc get quota
     NAME
     test-quota

 And if you want to verify limits or examine usage:

-    oc describe quota test-quota -n demo
+    $ oc describe quota test-quota
     Name:           test-quota
     Namespace:      demo
     Resource        Used    Hard